golflounge18/golflounge18-web/README.md

   - Kids membership
   - Family membership
   - Corporate memberships - reach out for memberships.
   ?
 Free 30 minute swing analysis - introductory offer.
+  ?
+Active Military discount
 - 404 must have a golf related image (see 404.html)
 - Confirm / verify that google analytics still works (is includes/tracking.html used anywhere? - add to layouts): Should use Matomo?
 Its free! - removed Matomo code from footer.html
 - Uncomment / Fix / Get testimonials on index.html